-Since 2005, 14 people have died in Connecticut by police officers who used a stun gun, according to the ACLU of Connecticut, which collected the list of fatalities from police and news reports.
+Since 2005, 17 people have died in Connecticut after police used a stun gun on them, according to the ACLU of Connecticut, which collected the list of fatalities from police and news reports.
 Four of those deaths involved the New Britain Police Department, while another three involved the Meriden Police Department.

-In the most recent death, which occurred in April, José Maldonado of Manchester was hit with a stun gun after police said he became combative while he was being booked for assault.
-The new law, which was signed by Gov. Dannel Malloy in June and is effective in January, 2015, means every department that uses a stun gun has to file a report every time an officer fires off his Taser.
-That report will include:
+In the April 2014 death of José Maldonado, of Manchester, he was hit with a stun gun after police said he became combative while being booked for assault.
+The new law, which took effect in January of 2015, means every department that uses a stun gun has to file a report every time an officer fires off his Taser.
+That report includes: